theartcher/theartcher/README.md

 ### FriendsINC.js

-My absolute first project I ever put on GitHub, it was my introduction to JavaScript, git, web APIs and, programming in general.
+My absolute first project I ever put on GitHub, it was my introduction to JavaScript, git, web APIs, and programming in general.
 There was absolutely plenty of room for improvement, but it was such a fun project to create at the time.
 To be able to sit behind my desk, type something and then make it WORK was fantastic and incredibly rewarding.
 I hosted it on a server via Cubes.host which had a Postgres server included in the plan.
-Although small I learnt a lot.
+Although the project was quite small I learnt a lot.

 \> [Repository](https://github.com/theartcher/Friends.INC/blob/main/FriendsINC.js)